jilljenn/ktm/README.md

 Presented at the [Optimizing Human Learning](https://humanlearn.io) workshop in Kingston, Jamaica on June 4, 2019.

 Slides from the tutorial are available [here](doc/tuto.pdf).
-A notebook will be available soon (please complain in the issues to speed up the process).
+A notebook on Colab will be available soon.

 The tutorial makes you play with the models to assess **weak generalization**.
 To assess **strong generalization** and reproduce the experiments of the paper, you may want to borrow code from another repository: [jilljenn/TF-recomm](https://github.com/jilljenn/TF-recomm/blob/master/fm.py#L106).